ShakhawatHossainShopon/Fowzi-Media/README.md

-# clone the repo
+# Clone the Repo
-# intall the dependency
+# Intall the Dependency
-# Ggo to terminal and type npm run dev
+# Go to Terminal and Type npm run dev
 # You Ready to go...